How to Fix Heating element relay failure on Samsung DVE45T3400W (Electric)

 Step 1

-Before assuming the relay is the problem, you need to rule out a failed heating element, since both faults produce identical symptoms (heat, no heat).
+Before assuming the relay is the problem, rule out a failed heating element, since both faults produce identical symptoms (heat, no heat).
 Remove the rear panel (5 × ¼” hex screws), disconnect the element leads, and test across the element terminals with a multimeter set to Rx1 — an open (OL) reading means the element itself is the cause; replace it before going further.

 Step 2